ibm-cloud-docs/EventStreams/using_kafka_api.md

 - Use the `api_key` string as the API key.
 - The `IAMOAuthBearerLoginCallbackHandler` is provided by the jar package `com.ibm.eventstreams:oauth-client:+`.
 - The {{site.data.keyword.iamlong}}'s token endpoint `https://iam.cloud.ibm.com/identity/token` is configured to generate token from the API key by using specified grant type in jaas config.
 It is done on client side, thus the API key is never sent to the server side and provides better security than a long-lived API key.
-- The {{site.data.keyword.iamlong}}'s key endpoint `https://iam.cloud.ibm.com/identity/keys` is configured to validate the token.
+- The {{site.data.keyword.iamshort}}'s key endpoint `https://iam.cloud.ibm.com/identity/keys` is configured to validate the token.

 For a Java client, the following example shows the minimum set of properties, where `${BOOTSTRAP_ENDPOINTS}`, and `${APIKEY}` are to be replaced by the values that you retrieved previously.